Dreams of the Deep

 Three charts together was different.
 The same drift.
 The same direction.
 The same inflection point, somewhere around age five or six, where the actual curve started pulling away from the predicted curve and didn’t come back.

 “I have eleven more,” Mirin said.
 “Every child on the station born in the last twelve years shows a version of the same pattern.
 Some more pronounced.
+Some start later, seven or eight instead of five.
+One of them, a boy, his curve flattened at four and then partially corrected at nine, and I don’t know why.
+I don’t know if that’s his particular genome compensating or something environmental that changed that year or just noise.
 Nika was in the middle of the range.”

 He looked at the charts again.
 The cardiovascular markers Mirin had tracked alongside the growth data, noted in her cramped handwriting in the margins, showed a parallel drift.
 Heart rate variability declining from the predicted range.
 Oxygen uptake efficiency below the inherited modification standard.
 Not by a lot.
 By the kind of margin that could be explained away if you looked at one chart, or two, or even three.